Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 can be shown \emph{without} the validity of Gaffney's inequality thus allowing to prove this compactness result for more general $\Omega$ such as domains with boundaries that are Lipschitz manifolds (i.e., \textbf{weak Lipschitz domains}).
 We refer to \cite{Bauer2016} for generalisations to mixed boundary conditions.
 The proof in \cite{Picard1984} is based on Lipschitz transformations reducing the compactness statement to whether or not the embedding is compact for self-adjoint, coercive (matrix-valued) multiplication operators $\varepsilon$ and $\Omega$ being the unit cube.
 This in turn can be shown using weighted scalar products in Hilbert spaces and the classical compact embedding result (that makes use of Gaffney's inequality).
 We particularly refer to the derivations in \cite[Lemma 5.1 and Section 6.1]{Pauly2021} for these techniques.
 In particular, one obtains for self-adjoint, coercive $\varepsilon$ and bounded weak Lipschitz domains $\Omega$.
 It appears that already for constant sequences $(\varepsilon_n)_n=(\varepsilon)_n$ for some nonselfadjoint, coercive $\varepsilon$, the above Theorem \ref{thm:comprough} is new.

 Next, we sketch the contents of the sections of the present article.
 In Section \ref{sec:abstractdiv}, we recall the core finding of \cite{TW14_FE} which forms the foundation of the rationale to follow.
 The Helmholtz decomposition in the most general form of this article is provided in Section \ref{sec:HD}.
-This decomposition is used to obtain a solution theory for electrostatics, which is presented in Section \ref{sec:estatic}.
+This decomposition is used to obtain a solution theory for electrostatics along similar lines as in \cite[Section 4]{Picard1982}, which is presented in Section \ref{sec:estatic}.
 The concept of nonlocal $H$-convergence is recalled in Section \ref{sec:nHc}.
 In this section, we will also argue that finite-dimensional harmonic Dirichlet/Neumann fields will not have an effect on the nonlocal $H$-topology.
 In Section \ref{sec:infdim}, we provide an example for a domain with infinite-dimensional harmonic Dirichlet fields eventually leading to the possibility of an infinite set of mutually incomparable nonlocal $H$-topologies.
 The nonlocal homogenisation result for electrostatic problems is provided in Section \ref{sec:homel}.
-Section \ref{sec:energy} contains the convergence of the corresponding energy.
+Section \ref{sec:energy} contains the convergence of the corresponding stored energy.
 This result is applied in Section \ref{sec:compact} to derive a proof of Theorem \ref{thm:comprough}, where we also provide an elementary example of nonlocal coefficients.
-In Section \ref{sec:locnonlocnontriv}, we will show that the well-known notion of local $H$-convergence is equivalent to nonlocal $H$-convergence on multiplication operators for any underlying $\Omega$ satisfying the \textbf{electric compactness property}; that is, \eqref{eq:comp}.
+In Section \ref{sec:locnonlocnontriv}, we will show that the well-known notion of local $H$-convergence is equivalent to nonlocal $H$-convergence on multiplication operators for any underlying $\Omega$ satisfying the \textbf{electric compactness property}\footnote{\textcolor{black}{Here we follow the custom of attaching a descriptive word in front of `compactness property' to clarify the contents.
+In \cite{Bauer2016}, the term Maxwell compactness property was used to describe compact embedding results of the type \eqref{eq:comp} for various sets of boundary conditions.
+Since we focus here on the `electric boundary condition' (\cite{LS19}), we coined the term `electric compactness condition'.}}; that is, \eqref{eq:comp}.

 We provide a conclusion of our findings in Section \ref{sec:concl}.